lkmx/flare-vue/README.md

     .mount('#app');
 ```

-To avoid any unexpected behavior, delete all styles from ```.src/App.vue```
+To avoid any unexpected behavior, delete all styles from ```.src/App.vue```.

-Run the proyect
+Run the proyect:
 ```
-npm run dev
+yarn run dev
 ```

 ### Create first page

-Assembling a minimal structure with Flare requires the use of their core elements, from there, any page could be styled
+Assembling a minimal structure with Flare requires the use of their core elements, from there, any page could be styled.

 ```
 <template>